ValdsonSilva/Valdsonsilva/README.md

 <div> -->

-# <div align="center">Hi, I'm Sandro 🙋‍♂️</div>
+# <div align="center">Hi, I'm Valdson 🙋‍♂️</div>
-#### <div align="center">  💻 Backend developer</div>
+#### <div align="center">  💻 Front-end developer</div>

-I hold a bachelor's degree in Computer Science from Unisinos and currently work as a backend developer with .NET Core at CWI Software.
+I'm degree in System Analising and Developing from Institute Federal from Piaui and currently work as a freelance front-end developer with React.js.
 This repository contains academic projects and personal studies.

 # <div>Skills </div>
 <br>